-The program consists of 79 semester hours that span three years of course work (including practica) and one year of internship.
+The program consists of 79 semester hours that span two-three years of course work (including practica) and one year of internship.
 The program is designed to meet the National Association of School Psychologists (NASP) Standards for Training Programs in School Psychology, and to meet the current educational requirements for the Florida Department of Education (DOE) certification and for licensure as a school psychologist under Chapter 490, Florida Statutes.
-At this time the program is offered on the main campus and Tampa.
+At this time the program is offered on the Fort Lauderdale and Tampa campuses.

-The Doctoral Program (Psy.D.) in School Psychology builds upon the Center's specialist program in school psychology.
-The program is accredited by the American Psychological Association (APA).
-Moreover, it is approved by the Florida Department of Education (DOE) and in nationally recognized by the National Association of School Psychologist (NASP) and the National Council for Accreditation of Teacher Education (NCATE) through the Fischler College of Education (FCE).
-The Psy.D. program is based on a model of the practitioner-informed-by-science and consists of 118 semester hours that spans three years of course work and practica, a Directed Study capstone research project, and a 2000-hour internship.
+The Doctoral Program (Psy.D.) in School Psychology builds upon the Colleg's specialist program in school psychology.
+The program is accredited by the American Psychological Association (APA), and nationally recognized by the National Association of School Psychologist (NASP).
+The Psy.D. program is based on a model of the practitioner-informed-by-science and consists of 118 semester hours that spans three-four years of course work and practica, a Directed Study capstone research project, and a 2000-hour internship.
 All candidates must complete at least 600 hours in a P-12 setting at the internship level, which makes them eligible for national certification in school psychology (NCSP).
 The doctoral curriculum meets the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.